isomerpages/imh-ac/pages/Ongoing Research Projects.md

 <p>The Autism Collaborative’s promotion of external research projects does
 not imply endorsement or representation of those organisations or their work.</p>
-<p>Please contact the respective organisations for more information about
+<p>Please contact the respective organisations/project principal investigators
-their research programs.</p>
+for more information about their research programs.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>